 I love listening to music.
 My current lifestyle means that I mostly listen to music either on-the-move (using some PMP running Rockbox) or at my desk whilst working.
 I don't currently subscribe to any streaming music services because BBC 6 Music is simply too good.

-On the rare occasions I get to listen to music at home, I use a Dual CS 505 turntable (~1980, a gift from my Father) with an Autofon stylus with a Cambridge Audio AM10 amplifier (recently replacing my stalwart Rotel RA-712 from 1976) and a pair of Eltax monitor IIIs.
-The system is housed in a slightly customized Ikea Expedit shelving system (although I keep the speakers out now).
+On the rare occasions I get to listen to music at home, I use a Dual CS 505 turntable (~1980, a gift from my Father) with an Autofon stylus and a Cambridge Audio AM10 amplifier (recently replacing my stalwart Rotel RA-712 from 1976) and a pair of Eltax monitor IIIs.
+The system is housed in a slightly customized Ikea Expedit shelving system.

 My first PMP was an iRiver H140.